 The invention of barcodes and implementation of the GS1 standards lead many industries to undergo a positive transformation.
 Reduced costs, increased efficiency and improved inventory management are just a few of the perks.
-Although barcodes are available in many industries: retail, healthcare, transport and logistics, and healthcare are the main four.
+Although barcodes are available in many industries: retail, healthcare, transport and logistics, and food are the main four.

 Let’s take a look at how the supply chains of these industries are affected.